mehmetedizgunduz/Get-Across-and-Stack-Item/README.md

-# Get Across and Stack Item
+# Get Across and Stack the Item